Ali MacGraw

-Elizabeth Alice MacGraw (born April 1, 1939) is an American actress and activist.
-She gained attention with her role in the film Goodbye, Columbus (1969), for which she won the Golden Globe Award for Most Promising Newcomer.
-She gained an international profile for her role in the film Love Story (1970), for which she was nominated for an Academy Award for Best Actress and won the Golden Globe Award for Best Actress in a Motion Picture – Drama.
-In 1972, MacGraw was voted the top female box office star in the world and was honored with a hands and footprints ceremony at Grauman's Chinese Theatre after having been in just three films.
-Despite this, she would retain her leading woman status in only four films afterward.
-She went on to star in the popular action film The Getaway (1972).
-She played the female lead in Convoy (1978) and headlined the romantic sports drama Players (1979), the comedy Just Tell Me What You Want (1980), and appeared in the historical novel-based television miniseries The Winds of War (1983).
+Elizabeth Alice MacGraw (born April 1, 1939) is an American actress.
+For her role in Goodbye, Columbus (1969) she won a Golden Globe Award for Most Promising Newcomer.
+She then starred in Love Story (1970), for which she was nominated for an Academy Award for Best Actress and won a Golden Globe Award for Best Actress in a Motion Picture – Drama.
+In 1972, MacGraw was voted the top female film star in the world and was honored with a hands and footprints ceremony at Grauman's Chinese Theatre after having made just three films.
+She went on to star in The Getaway (1972), Convoy (1978), Players (1979), Just Tell Me What You Want (1980), and The Winds of War (1983).
 In 1991, she published an autobiography, Moving Pictures.

 Early life

 MacGraw was born in Pound Ridge, New York, the daughter of commercial artists Frances (née Klein) and Richard MacGraw.
 She has one brother, Dick, an artist.
-Her mother was Jewish, the daughter of emigrants from Budapest, Hungary.
-MacGraw's mother chose not to disclose her ancestry to her father, instead professing ignorance about it.
+Her mother was Hungarian Jewish, the daughter of emigrants from Budapest, Hungary, while her father had Scottish ancestry.
+MacGraw's mother chose not to disclose her ancestry to Ali's father, instead professing ignorance about it.
 "I think Daddy was bigoted," MacGraw has said.

 Her mother was considered a "pioneer" as an artist, who had taught in Paris before settling in Greenwich Village.
 Her parents married when her mother was nearing 35: "My gorgeous father: a combination of Tyrone Power and a mystery, a brilliant artist and a brain beyond brains."
 He was born in New Jersey with his childhood spent in an orphanage.
 He ran away to sea when he was 16 and studied art in Munich.
 MacGraw adds, "Daddy was frightened and really, really angry.
 He never forgave his real parents for giving him up."
 As an adult, he constantly suppressed the rage he built up against his parents.
 She described her father as "violent".

-MacGraw attended Rosemary Hall in Greenwich, Connecticut and Wellesley College in Wellesley, Massachusetts.
+MacGraw attended Rosemary Hall in Greenwich, Connecticut and graduated from Wellesley College in Wellesley, Massachusetts in 1960.

 Career

 Early career

 Beginning in 1960, MacGraw spent six years working at Harper's Bazaar magazine as a photographic assistant to fashion maven Diana Vreeland.
-She worked at Vogue magazine as a fashion model, and as a photographer's stylist.
-She has also worked as an interior decorator.
+She worked at Vogue magazine as a fashion model and as a photographer's stylist.
+She has also worked as an interior designer.
+She was photographed for a Chanel ad in 1966.